Writing

 The problem with vibe coding tools

 Tools like v0, Bolt, and Lovable produce slop.
-I’ve tried all of them and I’ve never shipped an output from any of them in a project I cared about.
-They’re fine for internal dashboards and throwaway prototypes, but the moment someone tries to build a real product with them, things fall apart in ways that aren’t just ugly but actually dangerous.
+I’ve tried all of them and I’ve never used an output from any of them in a project I cared about.
+They’re fine for internal dashboards and throwaway prototypes, but the moment someone tries to build a real product with them, things fall apart in ways that are ugly and dangerous.

-This is what happens when non-programmers ship production software with AI.
-The code compiles, the demo works, and underneath it’s a mess.
+This is what happens when non-programmers put production software in front of real users with AI.
+The surface looks fine, and everything underneath is broken.
 My friend’s app is a small-scale example, but imagine the same negligence applied to a fintech product or a healthcare system.

 AI is brilliant if you know what you’re doing

-I don’t think AI-assisted coding is bad.
-I think it’s the biggest productivity gain in the history of programming, and I rarely write code by hand anymore.
-The only times I do are when I’m writing code for fun - because programming really is a beautiful thing to do with your hands - or when I’m sitting exams at school where they still make us write code on paper.
+AI-assisted coding is the biggest productivity gain in the history of programming, and I rarely write code by hand anymore.
+The only times I do are when I’m doing it for fun or when I’m sitting exams at school where they still make us write code on paper.

 DHH said something on Lex Fridman’s podcast that stuck with me - “The joy is to command the guitar yourself.
 The joy of a programmer, of me as a programmer, is to type the code myself.”
 I feel that.
 I grew up with programming and I still enjoy doing it myself.
 But for real work, I use AI constantly.

 The difference is that I understand what it generates.
 When Claude writes a React component I can read it and tell what’s wrong.
 When it scaffolds a database schema I know if something’s missing.
-I’m not accepting code blindly - I’m reviewing it the way I’d review a pull request from a junior developer who’s fast but sometimes careless.
-Remove the programmer from that loop and you get my friend’s basketball app.
+I know what to look for because I’ve written enough of it by hand.
+Take that experience out of the loop and you get my friend’s basketball app.

 What actually matters

 The “AI can only do boilerplate” take is outdated.
 Karpathy recently left an agent running for two days doing autonomous ML research, and it found twenty real improvements that transferred to larger models.
-These aren’t toy demos.
-But what gets lost in stories like that is why it worked for him - not because he copied a better prompt off LinkedIn, but because he has two decades of understanding what “working” looks like and what to do when it doesn’t.
+But what gets lost in stories like that is why it worked for him - because he has two decades of experience in that exact domain, and he certainly didn’t copy a prompt off LinkedIn to get there.

 An LLM will go back and forth with anyone.
 Someone with no background can tell it to build them an app and they’ll get something back.
 The tool doesn’t gatekeep.
 But the output you accept is only as good as your ability to evaluate it.
-A programmer and a non-programmer using the same tools get wildly different results because one reads the output and sees what’s missing, and the other sees a working screen and ships it.
+Someone who’s been writing code for years will catch problems that someone who hasn’t will walk right past.
 AI didn’t close the knowledge gap - it made it invisible.

-Language models also have real limitations.
-They hallucinate.
-They pattern-match against training data and degrade unpredictably on novel problems - what Karpathy calls jagged intelligence.
-Every major lab is still working on this, and AGI remains a promise, not a product.
+Language models also have real limitations that are worth understanding.
+They hallucinate and pattern-match against training data, degrading unpredictably on novel problems in what Karpathy calls jagged intelligence.
+Every major lab is still working on this, and AGI remains further out than the marketing suggests.
 A study by METR found developers using AI felt twenty percent more productive but were actually nineteen percent slower.
 The non-technical founders vibe-coding their startups are a version of this at scale - building on foundations they can’t inspect, accumulating technical debt at the speed of generation with nobody who can pay it down.

-What actually matters is understanding systems.
-Not writing code, not engineering prompts - understanding what you’re building, why, and what correct looks like.
-That’s the thing that separates useful output from dangerous output, and no amount of tooling has changed that.
+What actually matters is knowing what you’re building and being able to tell whether what you got back is correct.
+That separates useful output from dangerous output, and no amount of tooling has changed that.

 What worries me

-The bar is dropping.
-Not just for whether software works, but for how good it actually is.
-The micro-interactions, the feel of using it, how thoughtful the experience is - all of that gets lost when the person building it doesn’t understand what makes software good to use versus just functional.
+The bar is dropping for how good software is, beyond just whether it runs.
+The details that make you want to keep using something disappear when the person building it doesn’t have the experience to know what good looks like.
 There’s a massive difference between “it works” and “I want to keep using this,” and vibe-coded products almost never cross that line.

 There’s also a commoditization problem that I don’t think enough people are thinking about.
 If your product is vibe-coded, what’s stopping me from vibe-coding my own version in a day?
 People already do this.
-The moat for software used to be that it was hard to build.
-That’s gone.
-The new moat is craft - the taste, the polish, the deep understanding of what the user actually needs.
-If you don’t have that, you don’t have a product.
-You have a template that anyone can reproduce.
+The moat for software used to be that it was hard to build, and that’s gone.
+The new moat is craft.
+If you don’t deeply understand what your user needs, you have a template that anyone can reproduce.

 I also think about people starting to code right now in 2026.
-I spent years staring at error messages, tracing bugs through systems, building the kind of intuition that only comes from struggling with something until it clicks.
+I spent years writing bad code and figuring out why it was bad.
 I got lucky with my timing - I had eight years of that before AI made it optional.
-I don’t know what it looks like for someone who starts today and never has to sit with that discomfort.
-The understanding has to come from somewhere, and I’m not sure where it comes from if the struggle is removed entirely.
+I don’t know what it looks like for someone who starts today and never has to go through that.
+The understanding has to come from somewhere.

 Where this is going

-The leverage that AI gives a single programmer is unlike anything that’s existed before.
-I already feel it in my own work.
-But I think the thing that’s going to define the next decade isn’t the tools themselves - it’s the widening gap between people who use them with understanding and people who use them without it.
-Both groups will ship software.
-Only one group will be able to maintain it, scale it, and fix it when it breaks.
-I’ve been at this long enough to know that the years I spent learning how things actually work are the reason I can get so much out of these tools today.
-I don’t think that changes anytime soon.
+The leverage that AI gives a single programmer is unlike anything that’s existed before, and I already feel it in my own work.
+But I think the thing that’s going to define the next decade is that the people who understand what’s underneath these tools will get dramatically more out of them than the people who don’t.
+Both groups will build software, and only one group will know what to do when something goes wrong.
+I’ve been at this long enough to know that the years I spent learning how things actually work are the reason I can get so much out of these tools today, and I don’t think that changes anytime soon.